Physical Demands of the Pilgrimage

 What and How to Pack

 We strongly recommend that you pack as lightly as possible.
-Two or three outfits that can be washed out in a sink and dry quickly overnight are sufficient.
-Average Jerusalem High/Low temperatures for mid-October are 81/59.
-Clothing should be conservative but casual.
+Two or three lightweight, wrinkle-free outfits that can be washed out in a sink and dry quickly overnight are sufficient.
+There are no occasions for dressing up.
+Laundry valet services are offered at the St. George’s Guest House and Sisters of Nazareth Convent.
+Average Jerusalem high/low temperatures for mid-October are 81/59°F. Clothing should be conservative but casual.
 Shorts are never appropriate in public in the Holy Land, and should be worn in your guest room only.
-Comfortable closed-toed shoes and socks suitable for walking and hiking are recommended, and are acceptable at all venues.
+Lightweight long pants or crops are recommended.
+Capri/yoga pants are discouraged.
+Short sleeved shirts and blouses are acceptable, but sleeveless blouses are discouraged.
+Comfortable closed-toed shoes (two pair recommended) and socks suitable for walking and hiking are recommended, and are acceptable at all venues.
+Keep jewelry to a minimum, and steer clear of jewelry or clothing that indicates your religion, nationality, wealth, or political views.
+Women should take a light pashmina to use as a head scarf at a handful of religious sites.
 Allow some empty space in your suitcase to accommodate gifts you purchase during the pilgrimage.
 Other recommended items to pack include:

 - One small rock (golf ball size or smaller)